edmundchong/Inventor/Touchscreen arena/Active Commutator/README.md

 **NOTE: These wire connections should be facing the underside of the PCB, such that when you insert the PCB into the circular casing, the wires will be sandwiched between the PCB and 3D printed part.
 This will allow you to close the casing**

 3. Screw in the bottom PCB to the Bottom Case A, the same as you did with the top PCB, with the wires tucked in underneath.
-4. Leave this section exposed for now, as next you will need to mount the magnets into the bottom case B, before being able to close the bottom case
+4. Take your bottom case A (containing your magnet holder) and close it onto bottomn case A. Secure with screws

+**You should now have a fully built commutator.
+Refer to the arduino folder for coding instructions**